mrkchoi/WHR_data_visualization/README.md

 }
 ```

-A reusable parent class was implemented to initialize the base D3.js visualization with the rendering graph inheriting from the Chart class.
+A parent class, `Chart`, was implemented to initialize the base configuration for the (D3.js) visualization.
+The rendered data graph was refactored into a child class `WorldGraph`, inheriting from the `Chart` class.

 ## Future Plans
 Some features I plan on implement in the future are: